JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 morality tales were object lessons to the Order's monks: pick at the seams and the world will unravel in useful and interesting ways.

-Lawrence had reached the end of his personal picking capacity, though.
+Batman had reached the end of his personal picking capacity, though.
 It was time to talk it over with Gerta.

 He stood up and walked away from his cubicle, touching his belt to let his